-Till now the use of self-service kiosks was limited to checking in at a hotel or getting a snack.
-However, now a vending machine can also dispense 3D printed objects.
+Up to this point the use of self-service kiosks was limited to checking in at a hotel or getting a snack.
+However, now vending machines can dispense 3D printed objects.
 No, I'm not talking about a gadget right out of the next Star Wars movie.
 3D printing vending machines are very much real, and they are here to stay.
 Let's see how this disruptive invention is changing the 3D printing industry.

 Democratization of 3D Printing